-A considerable walk from the main area, in a peaceful and isolated spot down a long pathway past the chalets, is a stunning turquoise swimming pool with beautiful views.
+A considerable walk from the main area, in a peaceful and isolated spot down a long pathway beyond the chalets, is a stunning turquoise swimming pool with beautiful views.
 Comfortable loungers and plenty of shade make this a good place to relax, and there's also an honesty bar and towels for guests to use.

-The lodge's main area has quite a 'cosy farmhouse' atmosphere; we think that it's a lovely place to stay for exploring Fish River Canyon.
-Being close to the canyon, it is easy to drive yourself there, although there's also the option to join one of the lodge's guided trips.
-If visiting in winter, just be aware that granite can get quite cold.
+Canyon Lodge is probably our first choice on the southern side of Fish River Canyon for most travellers.
+The chalets are designed to fit among and between huge granite rocks, and the lodge's main area has quite a “cosy farmhouse” atmosphere.
+We think that it's a lovely place to stay for exploring the canyon, either driving yourself or on one of the lodge's guided trips.
+If you’re visiting in winter, just be aware that this area can get quite cold.

-Ideal length of stay: 2–3 nights
+- Ideal length of stay

 Food & drink

 - Food quality

 - When we last visited Canyon Lodge in May 2018, meals were simple and a little hit and miss.
 That said, many of the ingredients are fresh from the Gondwana self-sufficiency centre at Kalahari Farmhouse, including homemade salamis and cheeses, and freshly grown salads.
 Over the years, we have found that the lodge is attentive to dietary requirements and requests.